apache/fury-site/docs/specification/xlang_implementation_guide.md

 constants on `Serializer`:

 - `IS_OPTIONAL` means the selected value shape carries Option semantics;
-- `IS_POLYMORPHIC` means its concrete target is selected from the runtime value;
+- `IS_POLYMORPHIC` means its concrete target is selected from the application value;
 - `IS_SHARED_REF` means it uses the existing shared-reference wire behavior;
 - `IS_WRAPPER` means it is a Fory-owned wrapper serializer without an